dai-shi/katachidraw/README.md

 ### What is this for developers

-This is a reusable library that can be embeded in your React app.
+This is a reusable drawing library that can be embeded in your React app.
-It's based on following libraries:
+It's built with following libraries:
 - [Expo](https://expo.io) React Native
 - [React Native SVG](https://github.com/react-native-svg/react-native-svg)
 - [Jotai](https://github.com/pmndrs/jotai)